Want to learn about Korean numbers? You came to the right place, we’re going to teach you everything you need to know about how to count in Korean!

-It is the same as in English.
+It is the same as with English numbers.
 We wouldn’t write “one hundred, zero ten and one,” we just say “one hundred and one.”

 The same rules apply to Korean numbers.
-You just write the numbers as you would in English.
+You just write the numbers as you would in the English language.

 Next, we need to learn the word used for a thousand: